-Centralised access to organisational data furthermore facilitates a comprehensive overview of what customers need and want, allowing organisations to offer personalised experiences.
+Centralised access to organisational data furthermore facilitates a comprehensive overview of what members need and want, allowing membership organisations to offer personalised experiences.
 This personalisation is the added value that distinguishes you from the competition.
-When every touchpoint in the customer journey becomes visible, it allows data-driven innovations and tailored services to come to the fore.
+When every touchpoint in the member journey becomes visible, it allows data-driven innovations and tailored membership services to come to the fore, demonstrating the value in maintaining subscriptions.